What is radiation therapy?

 Because the radiation is inside the breast, there are fewer radiation burns and pain.
 Reports indicate that radiation side effects might still happen, but are less severe and over a shorter period of time.
 Treatment time is much shorter (five days versus six weeks).
 The patient is able to return to daily activities more quickly.
 Clinical studies are ongoing, but MammoSite has been found to be an effective treatment in cases deemed eligible by health care providers.
 It is also important to note that long term data is not yet available to determine if the recurrence risk is comparable to standard radiation therapy.

-Some patients experienced redness, pain, and bruising, but remember that these side effects often happen with breast surgery and traditional radiation.
+Some patients experienced redness, pain, fluid collection, and bruising, but remember that these side effects often happen with breast surgery and traditional radiation.
 A patient may experience drainage from the catheter site.

 Who can I contact if I have personal concerns about my treatment?